MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-table-formatting.md

 There are a few considerations to keep in mind when working with conditional table formatting:

 * Conditional formatting is applied only to the values of a **Matrix** visual, and does not apply to any subtotals or grand totals.
-* If your formatting is based on a numeric column and you use gradient format with automatic max/min values, or rule-based formatting with percent rules, and your data contains 'NaN' values, conditional formatting cannot be applied.
+* If you use gradient format with automatic max/min values or rule-based formatting with percentage rules, conditional formatting cannot be applied when your data contains NaN values.
 NaN means 'Not a number', most commonly caused by a divide by zero error.
 You can use the [DIVIDE() DAX function](https://docs.microsoft.com/dax/divide-function-dax) to avoid these errors.

 ## Next steps